Which city is cheaper, Norfolk or Saint Petersburg?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Saint Petersburg is around the same temperature as Norfolk in the summer.
-The temperature in Saint Petersburg is usually 82°F (28°C) in July, and Norfolk stays around 79°F (26°C).
+The daily temperature in Saint Petersburg averages around 82°F (28°C) in July, and Norfolk fluctuates around 79°F (26°C).

 The sun comes out a lot this time of the year in Norfolk.
 People are often attracted to the plentiful sunshine in Saint Petersburg this time of the year.
 In the summer, Saint Petersburg often gets around the same amount of sunshine as Norfolk.
 Saint Petersburg gets 265 hours of sunny skies this time of year, while Norfolk receives 279 hours of full sun.